susurrus1/enemyTracker/README.md

 maxCorners = maximum allowed number of features found by the Shi-Tomasi algorithm

+maxTrackers = maximum number of trackers allowed on screen at one time

 trackerWinSize  = (width,height) of the window used by the Lucas-Kanade tracking algorithm

 trackerMaxLevel = number of pyramid levels for the Lucas-Kanade algorithm